OpenStackweb/openinfrasummitasia2024/src/pages/content-pages/sponsors.md

 #### Become a Sponsor

 Sponsorships for the OpenInfra Summit Asia | OCP Regional Summit APAC are now live!

-Learn more [here](https://openinfra.dev/events/sponsorship/#OpenInfraSummit-OCPRegionalSummit).
+Steps to being a sponsor:

+1. Take a look at the [sponsorship opporttunities](https://openinfra.dev/events/sponsorship#OpenInfraSummit-OCPRegionalSummit).
+2. Contact the organizers at [support@openinfradays.kr](mailto:support@openinfradays.kr)
+3. Sign the contract provided by the organizers.
+4. Enjoy the OpenInfra Summit Asia | OCP Regional Summit APAC!

+#### Meet Our Incredible Sponsors!

 **Have Questions?** Contact the OpenInfra Summit Asia | OCP Regional Summit APAC organizers [here](mailto:events@openinfra.dev).